Underworld (band): Barking

 On 13 May 2010, the band released a track called "Scribble" for download on the band's site.
 The track shares elements with "You Do Scribble", an unreleased song which they featured many times since 2005 in their live performance shows.
 The track is a collaboration with High Contrast, a drum and bass DJ also from Cardiff.
 On 14 May, the full version of "Scribble" was featured on Pete Tong's Radio 1 radio show, declaring it as Essential New Tune of the week.
 The group also released a video clip for "Scribble" on YouTube.
 It has been commercially released on 28 June as the lead single from their latest album.

-On 7 June 2010, Underworld announced the details of their eighth studio album, Barking, which was released on 13 September 2010 in the UK.
+Underworld's eighth studio album, Barking, was released on 13 September 2010 in the UK.
 The album features collaborations with German trance producer Paul van Dyk and British house artists Mark Knight and D. Ramirez, among others.

 On 25 August 2010, Rick Smith released a limited edition solo album Bungalow With Stairs 1, music to accompany "What's Going on in Your Head When You're Dancing" an exhibition of paintings by Karl Hyde at the Laforet Museum, Harajuku, Tokyo during 2010.
 The album was available from the band's website and was packaged with the exhibition catalogue.
 In December 2010 it was announced that Underworld would reunite with Trainspotting director Danny Boyle to write the musical score for his production of Frankenstein at the Royal National Theatre.
 The production was broadcast as a part of National Theatre Live on 17 March 2011, with a soundtrack release on Underworld's website in March 2011.